pmelchior/usrp-sciprog/README.md

 Lab visit schedule
 ------------------
 * June 17, 2026 Visit to the Institute for Advanced Study
+* June 24, 2026 Visit to the Princeton Plasma Physics Laboratory
 * July 08, 2026 Visit to the Princeton Supercomputer Center

 Final presentation